enel-gdh-educational/katacoda-scenarios/version-control/remotes/08-nff_merge.md

 When this happens, Git will attempt to auto-merge the changes.
 If no conflicts exist then the merge will be completed and a new commit will be created.

 The default commit message for merges is "Merge branch '' of ".
-These commits can be useful to indicate synchronisation points.
+These commits can be useful to indicate synchronization points.

 ---